 2014-15: Kasdorf, fully recovered from his 2013-14 injury, reclaimed the starting spot for RPI as a junior — appearing in 33 of 41 games for the Engineers.
 He was 11-19-2 with one shutout and had a 2.97 goals against and .902 save percentage.
 RPI finished ninth in ECAC Hockey; defeating Clarkson in a first round series before being swept by second-place St. Lawrence in the quarterfinals.
 Kasdorf stopped 33 of 34 shots in the 3-1 win over Clarkson in their decisive third game and had 33 saves in a 1-0 loss to St. Lawrence six days later.
 The Buffalo Sabres obtained the rights to Kasdorf in February 2015 as part of the deal that sent Evander Kane and Zach Bogosian to Buffalo from the Winnipeg Jets in exchange for Tyler Myers, Drew Stafford, Joel Armia, Brendan Lemieux, and a 2015 first round pick.

-Kasdorf, a Winnipeg native, was a sentimental pick for the Jets in their first draft since re-locating from Atlanta and is the first player drafted from the Portage Terriers in 40 years (goalie Curt Ridley was selected by the Bruins in 1971).
-According to one MJHL coach, while Kasdorf was "a hometown pick for sure" he does have some talent and ideal size for a young goalie prospect.
+Kasdorf, a Winnipeg native, was believed to be a sentimental pick for the Jets in their first draft since re-locating from Atlanta and is the first player drafted from the Portage Terriers in 40 years (goalie Curt Ridley was selected by the Bruins in 1971).
+He has a strong butterfly, and at 6’4, also has the ideal size to play in the NHL.